 Enjoy your dental visit in Greenville, SC with the Solea dental laser system

 Are you apprehensive about going to the dentist?
 You certainly are not alone.
 Up to 20 percent of Americans (both men and women in all age groups) avoid dental care because of anxiety.
 For many others, getting there is stressful.
 It does not have to be that way.
-The team at Palmer Distinctive Dentistry in Greenville, SC does everything in their power to put patients at ease.
+The team at Palmer Distinctive Dentistry in Greenville, SC does everything in their power to put guests at ease.
 That includes using contemporary equipment such as the Solea dental laser system for gentle treatment and positive experiences.

 Why so nervous?